cockroachdb/docs/src/current/v23.1/goldengate.md

     start epos
     ~~~

-1. Check the status of the Extract by adding a row to `oggadm1.testtable`, committing it to the source, and running the following:
+1. Check the status of the Extract by adding a row to `oggadm1.testtable` and committing it to the source:

     ~~~
     # CREATE TABLE IN ORACLE FIRST